Punjab CM, Navjot Sidhu meet over tea; return to cabinet discussed | Politics

 For the past several weeks, the Congress circles have been abuzz with speculation over a key cabinet berth for Sidhu again.
 There has also been talk of appointing him the state Congress president.

-The tension between Amarinder Singh and Sidhu had come out in the open in May 2019 when the CM blamed the former cricketer for the ''inept handling'' of the Local Government Department, claiming it had resulted in the ''poor performance'' of the Congress in urban areas in the Lok Sabha polls.
+The tension between Amarinder Singh and Sidhu had come out in the open in May 2019 when the CM blamed him for the ''inept handling'' of the Local Government Department, claiming it had resulted in the ''poor performance'' of the Congress in urban areas in the Lok Sabha polls.

 Sidhu was later stripped of this portfolio in a cabinet reshuffle, after which he resigned.

-Hours before Wednesday's meeting, the ex-cricketer's wife told reporters that the Sidhu was not after any post but only wanted to serve the people of the state.
+Hours before Wednesday's meeting, his wife told reporters that Sidhu was not after any post but only wanted to serve the people of the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)